 ‘I certainly can’t think of anyone better.’

-‘You are too kind, Mr Potter.’
+‘You are too kind.’
 Ollivander led him back to the front of the shop and ushered him out the door.
 ‘Take care, Mr Potter.
 It is a long way for anyone to apparate, even for an emergency such as this.’

-Harry took a deep breath and span the world back past him until he stood in front of Salazar.
+Harry took a deep breath and spun the world back past him until he stood in front of Salazar.

 ‘Fuck.’
 He poked at the soft skin where his left thumb nail ought to be.
 ‘Well, better this bit than anything more important.’